vreyesr/aws/README.md

-# TERRAFORM AWS
+# AWS Project (AWScli / SDK/ Terraform)

-Creating samples on terraform for AWS
-Testing and learing GIT
-.
+Project for learning, testing and deploying resources with AWS.
+Also practicing with GIT and Development tools.